Chapter 9: Back in action

 Just as Ichigo had expected, getting Grimmjow to agree hadn't been the least bit difficult, much to the surprise of Urahara and Yoruichi.
 There had been the issue of Grimmjow potentially backstabbing them during the mission, but thanks to Urahara's newest gadget, that risk had already been minimized.

 Now that his hands were free, Grimmjow carefully prodded the thick black collar around his neck.
 Clearly, he was none too happy with it.
-He glared at Urahara, who cheerily grinned back at him, but didn't say or do anything otherwise.
+He glared at Urahara, who cheerily grinned back at him, but refrained from complaining about it.
 It was just something he was going to have put up with in exchange for getting involved in the action.
 Compared to slowly going mad while locked up in his room, he figured this was a small price to pay.

 "I've just contacted Nelliel," Yoruichi announced as she walked up to the three men.
 "She said she'll meet up with us near the Southernmost point of Las Noches' outer wall."